Kellyanne Conway to leave the White House at the end of the month, citing the need to focus on her family

 But Conway said she could not envision herself in that role right now, spending so much time away from her family.

-In her statement, Conway also expressed her gratitude to Trump, his wife Melania, Vice President Pence and his wife, Karen, as well her colleagues in the administration.
+In her statement, Conway also expressed her gratitude to Trump, his wife, Melania, Vice President Pence and his wife, Karen, as well her colleagues in the administration.

 “The incredible men, women and children I’ve met along the way have reaffirmed by later-in-life experience that public service can be meaningful and consequential,” she wrote.
 “For all of its political differences and cultural cleavages, this is a beautiful country filled with amazing people.
 The promise of America belongs to us all.”